-Though it may be carelessness on the passenger vehicle driver that causes the collision, in many cases, it is negligent action by the truck driver or trucking company that results in a crash.
+Though it may be the carelessness of the passenger vehicle driver that causes the collision, in many cases, it is negligent action by the truck driver or trucking company that results in a crash.
 Here are some factors that are frequently seen when investigating the cause of trucking accidents:

 - Improperly Loaded Cargo.
 Overloaded or improperly secured cargo can fall off a truck, causing another motorist to collide with it.
 Uneven weight distribution when loading cargo can result in a rollover.
-If the cargo is hazardous or mislabeled, that could lead to a dangerous spill or even an explosion.
+If the load is hazardous or mislabeled, that could lead to a dangerous spill or even an explosion.

 - Driver Fatigue.
-Accidents caused by truck driver fatigue became such an issue that laws were passed that regulated how long a driver could work without taking a mandated rest break.
+Accidents caused by truck driver fatigue became such an issue that laws regulating how long a driver could work without taking a mandated rest break.
 Because drivers are under time limits to deliver goods and work odd hours that may interfere with sleep patterns, fatigue is still a common cause of truck accidents.

 - Lack of Truck Maintenance.
 If a truck is not regularly inspected and maintained, faulty equipment issues can lead to a crash.
 Examples include brake failure or tire blowouts.

 - Unsafe Speed.
-Large commercial trucks need more lead time to take evasive actions and to stop.
-If a driver travels beyond a safe speed, there may not be sufficient time and space to avoid a collision.
+Large commercial trucks need more lead time to take evasive actions and stop.
+If a driver travels beyond a safe speed, there may be insufficient time and space to avoid a collision.

 - Impaired Driving.
 It is not just alcohol and illegal drugs that lead to dangerous driving.
-Even certain over-the-counter medications can affect a person’s ability to react and therefore drive safely.
+Even over-the-counter medications can affect a person's ability to react and drive safely.

-Given the physics - a huge, heavy vehicle coupled with highway speeds and impact forces - truck crashes can cause severe, even fatal, injuries.
+Given the physics - a vast, heavy vehicle coupled with highway speeds and impact forces - truck crashes can cause severe, even fatal, injuries.
 Below are some of the most common injuries sustained in such a collision: